pyfusion/pyfusion/documentation/index.rst

 the data acquisition process, and provides common, easily customisable data objects for most types of data.

-xxxxx
+..
    classes: Device, Acquisition, DataFetcher, Diagnostic, Data, DataFilter loosely coupled by easy to edit test config file.

    processed data is mapped to SQL with SQLAlchemy ORM

 .. toctree::